hsarfraz/Oxford-Python-pt-1-2/python_pt2/README.md

     *  The price of houses is a continuous variable and not a categorical variable
 * Should you use batch learning or online learning techniques?
     *   Batch learning can be used since there isn't a huge number of datasets to process.
 Online learning would be needed if there were millions (or billions) of datasets that exsisted online.

+Things to observe in datasets to gain insights

+*  Name of each attribute and its characteristics
+*  Variable/attribute Type (categorical, int/float, bounded/unbounded, text, structured)
+*  % of missing values
+*  Noisiness and type of noise (stochastic, outliers, rounding errors, etc)
+*  Usefulness for the task
+*  Type of distribution (Gaussian, Uniform, Logarithmic)
+*  For supervised learning tasks, identify the target attributes (what is variable gives the output)

 ## Week 3: Supervised Learning: Regression